-A group of Cathedral City Boys and Girls members are using robotics for the greater good.
+A group of Cathedral City Boys and Girls Club members are using robotics for the greater good.

-On Saturday, the kids along with the help of X-Bots Robotics and PPG Foundation built specially designed physical therapy cars for toddlers with cerebral disorders.
+On Saturday, the kids and representatives from X-Bots Robotics and PPG Foundation built specially designed physical therapy cars for toddlers with cerebral disorders.

 The X-Bots Robotics Mobility pilot program allows members of the Boys and Girls Club (BGC) to learn and work with the Science, Technology, Engineering and Mathematics (STEM) disciplines.